bmd007/wonderland/README.md

 #ToDo:
+    - update gradle wrappers and use gradle wrapper all around the projects
     - Add a servlet based web-socket backend as notification manager (Web flux web socket does not support broker and user specific messages)
     - Add a coin system